codacy/codacy-coverage-reporter/README.md

 Codacy assumes that coverage is previously configured for your project.
 The supported coverage formats are JaCoCo and Cobertura.

-You can run the coverage reporter:

-1. Download the latest jar from https://github.com/codacy/codacy-coverage-reporter/releases/latest

-2. Update Codacy - to do this you will need your project API token.
+1. Setup the project API token.
 You can find the token in Project -> Settings -> Integrations -> Project API.

 Then set it in your terminal, replacing %Project_Token% with your own token: